 Marketing, distribution and other expenses.
-Ryanair's marketing, distribution and other operating expenses, including those applicable to the generation of ancillary revenues, increased by 22% on a per-passenger basis in fiscal year 2019, while in absolute terms, these costs increased by 33%, from &410.4m in fiscal year 2018 to &547.3m in fiscal year 2019, with the overall increase reflecting higher EU261 costs arising mainly from ATC strikes/disruptions and related cancellations during the year.
+Ryanair's marketing, distribution and other operating expenses, including those applicable to the generation of ancillary revenues, increased by 22% on a per-passenger basis in fiscal year 2019, while in absolute terms, these costs increased by 33%, from €410.4m in fiscal year 2018 to €547.3m in fiscal year 2019, with the overall increase reflecting higher EU261 costs arising mainly from ATC strikes/disruptions and related cancellations during the year.

 Maintenance, materials and repairs.
-Ryanair's maintenance, materials and repair expenses, which consist primarily of the cost of routine maintenance provision for leased aircraft and the overhaul of spare parts, increased by 18% on a per-passenger basis, while in absolute terms these expenses increased by 29% from €148.3m in fiscal year 2018 to € 190.9m in fiscal year 2019.
+Ryanair's maintenance, materials and repair expenses, which consist primarily of the cost of routine maintenance provision for leased aircraft and the overhaul of spare parts, increased by 18% on a perpassenger basis, while in absolute terms these expenses increased by 29% from ε 148.3m in fiscal year 2018 to ε 190.9m in fiscal year 2019.
 The increase in absolute terms during the fiscal year was due to the higher number of shop visits for older aircraft and the timing of lease handbacks.

 Aircraft rentals.
-Aircraft rental expenses amounted to &83.9m in fiscal year 2019, a 2% increase from the &82.3m reported in fiscal year 2018, reflecting the increase in leases due to the addition of the Laudamotion A320 fleet offset by the handback of 6 B737 leases.
+Aircraft rental expenses amounted to €83.9m in fiscal year 2019, a 2% increase from the €82.3m reported in fiscal year 2018, reflecting the increase in leases due to the addition of the Laudamotion A320 fleet offset by the handback of 6 B737 leases.

 Operating profit.
-As a result of the factors outlined above, operating profit decreased by 44% on a per-passenger basis in fiscal year 2019, while, in absolute terms, it decreased by 39% from €1,667.3m in fiscal year 2018 to €1,016.8m in fiscal year 2019.
+As a result of the factors outlined above, operating profit decreased by 44% on a per-passenger basis in fiscal year 2019, while, in absolute terms, it decreased by 39% from epsilon1,667.3m in fiscal year 2018 to epsilon1,016.8m in fiscal year 2019.

 Finance expense.
-Ryanair's interest and similar charges decreased by €1.0m, from €60.1m in fiscal year 2018 to €59.1m in fiscal year 2019 primarily due to lower gross debt.
+Ryanair's interest and similar charges decreased by $\in 1.0$ m, from $\in 60.1$ m in fiscal year 2018 to $\in 59.1$ m in fiscal year 2019 primarily due to lower gross debt.

 Finance income.
-Ryanair's interest income increased by $\notin 1.7$ m from $\notin 2.0$ m in fiscal year 2018 to $\notin 3.7$ m in fiscal year 2019, primarily due to higher interest rates on deposits.
+Ryanair's interest income increased by $\in 1.7$ m from $\in 2.0$ m in fiscal year 2018 to $\in 3.7$ m in fiscal year 2019, primarily due to higher interest rates on deposits.